Gai Waterhouse: Following in the footsteps of a successful parent has always proved difficult.

 Let the statistics made the case in her favour.

 Gai Waterhouse has trained to date, and it should be noted that these figures will do nothing but expand, 2130 wins and 2744 places from just over 10,000 starts.
-The starts alone are noteworthy, but when you factor in the realization that roughly four out of 10 starts results in a prize money finish, they become more so.
+The starts alone are noteworthy, but when you factor in the realisation that roughly four out of 10 starts results in a prize money finish, they become more so.

 Gai Waterhouse's total prize money is rapidly approaching $130 million.
 The current season alone has very nearly equaled the entire previous campaign with considerable time on the clock still.
 That equals a rather cool $8.3 million if you were wondering.